camunda/camunda-docs/docs/apis-tools/console-api/tutorial.md

 To create a new client, you will follow similar steps as outlined in your [GET request] (#get-clientid) above:

 1. Edit the `addClient` function, incorporate the access token, and add your settings in the `.env` file.
+Note that this function destructures the `clientName` as the first item in an array passed in.

 ```
 async function addClient([clientName])